Generic name: amiodarone [ a-mee-OH-da-rone ]

 - Hypotension (low blood pressure) or

-It is very important that your doctor check your progress while you receive amiodarone to make sure that it is working properly.
+It is very important that your doctor check your progress while you receive this medicine to make sure that it is working properly.
 Blood tests may be needed to check for unwanted effects.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
-These symptoms are more likely to occur when you begin using amiodarone, or when the dose is increased.
+These symptoms are more likely to occur when you begin using this medicine, or when the dose is increased.

 Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).